 The radical cultural changes that took place at the beginning of the 16th century should not be seen as a break in continuity with Medieval tradition.
 For example, Medieval Spanish romances (a romance is a verse form best translated as ballad) continued to be sung and composed.
 Courtly love (which entered Spain at the end of the 12th century from Provence) remained vigorous, and novels (now generally referred to as “romances”) of chivalry were enormously popular.

 It would be more accurate to say that in Golden Age Spain the Medieval tradition and the Renaissance world fed off each other.
-Poets, for example, used the romance for a variety of topics, from love to satire; dramatists took advantage of the romance’s galloping rhythm to advance the action of their plays.
+Poets, for example, used the romance for a variety of topics, from love to satire; dramatists took advantage of the romance’s metre and galloping rhythm to advance the action of their plays.
 Courtly love was no longer tied to the Medieval octosyllable (the 8-syllable line was the most common line in Spanish Medieval verse), but was a topic easily adapted to the Italian hendecasyllable (11-syllable line).
 As for romances of chivalry, they were easily transformed into religious adventure novels (a lo divino), although the greatest transformation of this Medieval kind of adventure tale took place with the publication of Don Quixote.
 Without the romances of chivalry, Don Quixote would not have existed and the history of the novel would have been quite different.

 Golden Age Poetry

 Of the three genres, poetry was the most admired in the Golden Age, and Spain was fortunate that the first important poet of the Siglo de Oro, Garcilaso de la Vega 1501-36, was extraordinarily gifted.